DSI-FDI/final-project/iteration_2_and_3_dsi.md

 Conceptually, we will divide in **three containers**: dating, flirting and configuration.
 By default, the application will be on flirting mode, but the user can change at any time.

 The application is designed like **a layer on top of the real world**.
-So the user uses the voice to navigate throught the different parts of the interface..
+So the user uses the voice to navigate through the different parts of the interface..

 We have decided to let the application choosing where to place the **notifications depending on the position of the girl**.
 Now it will use different techniques to measure the distances between left, right, top and bottom margins.
-For example, if the girl is situated on the left part of the screen, the application will place the notification on the right part and viceversa.
+For example, if the girl is situated on the left part of the screen, the application will place the notification on the right part and vice versa.

 However, in our sketches we will place the girl on the middle/right part of the screen so the notifications will be on the left side.